ncsa/Delta_doc/docs/source/user_guide/running_jobs.rst

 ~~~~~

 While being interactive like ``srun``, ``salloc`` allocates compute resources for you, while leaving your shell on the login node.
 Run commands on the login node as usual, use``exit`` to end an salloc session early, and use srun with no extra flags to launch processes on the compute resources.
-(Replace ``account_name`` with one of your available accounts; these will be listed under 'Project' when you run the ``accounts`` command.)
+(Replace ``account_name`` with one of your available accounts; these are listed under 'Project' when you run the ``accounts`` command.)

 .. code-block::